If you are interested in Common Core Math Standards for fractions, please click here.

 Common Core Math Standards

-The Common Core Math Standards seeks to have students conceptualize mathematics, rather than do mathematics by rote.
+The Common Core Math Standards for Mathematical Practices seeks to have students conceptualize mathematics, rather than do mathematics by rote.
 Students are expected to observe mathematical structure and to reason and communicate mathematics.

 More than twenty years before the Common Core Math Standards appeared on the scene, Dr. Henry Borenson, the inventor of Hands-On Equations, was already using “common core mathematical practices” in his work with students.
 With peer-reviewed published articles such as, “Teaching the Process of Mathematical Investigation,” “Teaching Student to Think in Mathematics and to Make Conjectures,” and “Promoting Mathematical Creativity in the Classroom,” Dr. Borenson emphasized the importance of students being able to understand and communicate mathematics.